How Much Are You Worth? Pricing as a Freelance Composer

 How much is your time worth?

-This is essentially the question that most people are asking themselves when they are pricing as a freelancer.
+This is essentially the question that we are are asking ourselves when pricing as a freelance composer or music producer

 So going back to my first TV job, today I would do it very differently.
 But how I would do it today, is a product of all the jobs I’ve done since.